mehularora8/byline/README.md

 # Byline

-An AI agent create personalized newsletters based on user interests.
+An AI agent to keep up with research based on your interests.

 ⚠️ Under Active Development ⚠️
 TODOs: